-- Students who have been approved to write Examinations in the SAS Exam Centre (https://wellness.uoguelph.ca/accessibility/sas-examcentre/) must normally book the appropriate date and time with SAS: - At least 10 business days prior to a scheduled midterm examination date, and - b.
-No later than November 1 (Fall semester), March 1 (Winter semester), or July 1 (Summer semester). - Where Examinations are written in the SAS Exam Centre, SAS is responsible for working with the academic unit to: - a. identify students who will be writing in the SAS Exam Centre at least five working days prior to the scheduled date of the Examination; - arrange for copies of the Examination to be available in the SAS Exam Centre at least three days before it is to be administered to the student, and returned to the department/school on the first working day following the Examination; - c. arrange for Examinations written in the SAS Exam Centre to be administered at the same time as the rest of the class, except when alternate timing has been approved by the Course Instructor.
-Examples of when this may be necessary include but are not limited to when: - i. granting additional time causes the scheduling of two Examinations to come into conflict; - ii. a Disability precludes the student from being able to write more than one Examination per day; - iii. medication required by the student affects the student's ability to function at particular times of day; or - iv.
-Examinations are scheduled outside of regularly scheduled class times and/or the SAS Exam Centre is closed.
+- Students who have been approved to write Examinations in the SAS Exam Centre must normally book the appropriate date and time with SAS: - a.
+At least 14 days prior to a scheduled midterm examination date, and - No later than the November 1 (fall semester), March 1 (winter semester), or July 1 (summer semester). - 2.
+Where Examinations are written in the SAS Exam Centre, SAS is responsible for working with the academic unit to: - a. identify students who will be writing in the SAS Exam Centre at least five working days prior to the scheduled date of the Examination; - b. arrange for copies of the Examination to be available in the SAS Exam Centre at least three days before it is to be administered to the student, and returned to the department/school on the first working day following the Examination. - c. arrange for Examinations written in the SAS Exam Centre to be administered at the same time as the rest of the class, except when alternate timing has been approved by the Course Instructor.
+Examples of when this may be necessary include but are not limited to when:

+- 2 - granting additional time causes the scheduling of two Examinations to come into conflict, - a Disability precludes the student from being able to write more than one Examination per day, - medication required by the student affects the student's ability to function at particular times of day, or - Examinations are scheduled outside of regularly scheduled class times and/or the SAS Exam Centre is closed.